progrium/progrium.com/source/wiki/Mailhooks.html.markdown

 The way this ended, if I recall, was rather anti-climactic.
 The guy I was working with sort of disappeared.
 That killed any motivation to keep trying and I let mailhook bitrot until I remade it in 2009.
 Similarly, I let that bitrot, though it did run for years on App Engine with no maintenance.

-That said, I will say this perhaps isn't the end of the Mailhooks story.
+That said, I will say this perhaps isn't the end of the entire Mailhooks story.
 I've learned a lot since then and have a much more cohesive vision for a lot of the ideas from that era.